What does a Client Service Supervisor do?

 Responsibilities:

-- Supervise and manage a team of client service representatives.
+- Supervise, train, and develop a team of client service representatives to ensure exceptional customer service.

-- Develop and implement client service policies and procedures.
+- Develop and implement strategies to improve client satisfaction and retention.

 Qualifications